MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 Press :guilabel:`Set` to apply it to all picked particles.
 For picking, you should the use minimum sized square which encloses your particle.

-If you have micrographs that do not contain particles but only contamination / ice you can add them to your training set by activate the checkbox in front of the micrograph.
+If you have image that do not contain particles but only contamination / ice you can add them to your training set by activate the checkbox in front of the image.

 If you finished picking from your micrographs, you can export your box files with :guilabel:`File` -> :guilabel:`Save`.
 Training data is created for all micrographs that have an activated checkbox.
 Create a new directory called train_annotation and save it there.
 Close boxmanager.